Digital Twins

 To make the software intuitive and easy-to-use for operational teams, I revamped 8 key modules, and introduced the concept of universal search and multi-directional navigation between 2D UI and 3D model.

-I work closely with NUS to translate use cases into design, and with Surbana Jurong to direct their data team and incoporate system limits.
+I worked closely with NUS to translate use cases into design, and with Surbana Jurong to direct their data team and incoporate system limits.

 BIM Inspector